s9e/TextFormatter/docs/ParserDifferences.md

-Differences between the PHP parser and its Javascript port
+Differences between the PHP parser and its JavaScript port
 ==========================================================

  * #url filter (non-validating regexp, does not follow redirector, no punycode)